 Because this is the amount of time it will take for

 - your body to bounce back from the delivery,

 - for your cervix to close up and heal.

-This is also the reason why your postpartum visit is 6 weeks after delivery.
+This is also the reason why your postpartum visit occurs 3-6 weeks after delivery.

-At this visit, you will have a physical exam to look at your cervix, and any vaginal or perineal lacerations sustained from the childbirth.
+At this visit, you will have a physical exam to look at your cervix, and any vaginal or perineal tears sustained from childbirth.

 Believe it or not, 2/3 of all women will experience some sort of laceration during the birthing process.

-The bigger the laceration, the more time is needed for your vagina to heal.
+The bigger the laceration, the more time you will need to let your vagina heal.